shopware5/devdocs/source/sysadmins-guide/sessions/index.md

 the session once request A has finished.
 In practice this should not be too much of a problem, as Shopware limits the number of session writes on most pages.

+Sometimes you have the need to do some long running Ajax-request (e.g. one that calls a slow, external API) which blocks consequent other Ajax-requests, leading to sluggish user experience.
+In that case you can close the session early in your controller by calling the function `session_write_close()` manually, before doing any long running actions.

 ## Available session adapters
 The following list will explain the session adapters Shopware supports by default